Trusted WordPress tutorials, when you need them most.

 When you click one of the reaction buttons, its badge will be updated with a new total.

 We hope this tutorial helped you learn how to add WordPress reaction buttons to boost engagement on your site.
-You may also want to learn how to add keywords and meta descriptions or check out our list of the best social media plugins for WordPress.
+Next, you may want to learn another cool UX trick for how to create chat rooms in WordPress for your users or our list of the best user experience feedback questions to ask website visitors.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.